Create a website

 Simply go to appearance >>> themes >>> add new

-Look through the themes to see if anything catches your eye.
-I would also sort by most popular.
+To get the best results I would also sort by most popular.
 To install simply click a theme and then click install.

-Once you purchase a premium theme you will be given a zip file that contains your themes files.
+Once you purchase a paid theme you will be given a zip file that contains your themes files.
 You simply need to upload this zip file to your website.

 Go to appearance >>> themes >>> add new >>> upload theme